Call or Text Now! Available 24/7: 251-888-8888

 The following are requirements for Alabama’s teen drivers:

-It is important to note that according to a report released by the the DMV, there were over 90 deaths of young drivers on the roads throughout Alabama in 2008 alone.
+It is important to note that according to a report released by the DMV, there were over 90 deaths of young drivers on the roads throughout Alabama in 2008 alone.
 With this is mind, local law enforcement agencies are encouraged to actively police reckless teen driving and overall teen driver awareness.

 The NHTSA suggests that all parents set driving rules for their teenagers and specify the consequences for breaking the rules.
 Below is a list of suggested rules: